AgentIQ/backend-interview/README.md

 http://www.mocky.io/v2/5c06f1543000005a00d25947

+### Application
+Goal : Import data JSON data into SQL database from endpoint.

 ### Data Analysis
-Write a SQL query that will help us understand how many active customers and which page they came from
+Goal : Write one SQL query that will help us understand how many active customers and which page they came from
-1. How many conversations have messages from customers not agents break down by
+1. How many conversations have messages from customers and not agents grouped by
     - Which pages they came from (message_referer_url)
     - Conversation date
     - Conversation id